-There is a well known organic pest control called diatomaceous earth, which is basically fossilized remains of creatures that are ground into a fine powder.
-This works as a pesticide because it gets under the shells of beetles and acts like bits of glass to cut them up and kill them.
+There is a well known organic pesticide called diatomaceous earth, which is basically the fossilized remains of creatures that are ground into a fine powder.
+This works as an organic pesticide because it gets under the shells of beetles and acts like bits of glass to cut them up and kill them.
 Snails and slugs will also die if they slink across it, and it works as a deterrent.
 Well guess what, eggshells work the same way.

 I eat a lot of eggs, so I have plenty of eggshells.
 Which means I can have the benefits of diatomaceous earth for free – Oh, and I’m all about free!
 Do you want to do the same thing?
 Here’s how…

 Eggshells as organic pest control: